aakashpothepalli/AakashPothepalli/README.md

 ### Hello 👋

-My name is Aakash.
 I am a student at MSRIT completing a degree in Computer Science and Engineering.

 I have been developing apps and websites for around a year.
 Most of my experience lies in backend development.
 I have worked with HTML, CSS, JavaScript, Dart, C++  and a little bit of python.